Roundness of the ample cone and existence of double Lagrangian fibrations on hyperkahler manifolds: Introduction

 \section{Introduction}

 This paper gives a simple solution for a construction problem of hyperk\"ahler geometry.
-We construct a hyperk\"ahler manifold with rank 2 hyperbolic Picard lattice and maximal possible K\"ahler cone.
+We construct a hyperk\"ahler manifold with rank 2 Picard lattice of signature (1,1) containing isotropic vectors and maximal possible K\"ahler cone.

 For our purposes, ``a hyperk\"ahler manifold'' is a compact, holomorphic symplectic compact manifold $M$ of K\"ahler type, which satisfies ``the maximal holonomy condition'', that is, $\pi_1(M)=0$, $\dim H^{2,0}(M)=1$.
 This condition is also known as IHS (``irreducible holomorphic symplectic'').